OpenHFT/Chronicle-Map/README.md

 }
 ```

-if you are only accessing ChronicleMap from a single thread and you are not doing replication
+If you are only accessing ChronicleMap from a single thread.
+If you are not doing replication
-and don't care about atomic reads, then its simpler ( and faster ) to use acquireUsing() otherwise we
+and don't care about atomic reads.
+Then its simpler ( and faster ) to use acquireUsing() otherwise we
-recommend acquireUsingLocked(key,value)
+recommend you use `acquireUsingLocked(key,value)`

-because acquireUsing can end up creating an entry the acquireUsingLocked(key,value) method holds
+Since the acquireUsing() method can end up creating an entry, the acquireUsingLocked(key,value) method must hold
-a segment write lock, this is unlike the getUsing(key,using) method that holds a segment read lock.
+a segment write lock, this is unlike  getUsing(key,using) which only holds a segment read lock.

 ``` java
 BondVOInterface bond = ... // create your instance